wingraptor/spotifyPlaylist/README.md

 All you need is Spotify Account and you're good to go!

-The permissions granted to allow this app are as follows:
+The permissions granted to allow this app to work are as follows:

-* user-read-private - allows app to create the playlist for the logged in user
+* [user-read-private](https://developer.spotify.com/documentation/general/guides/scopes/#user-read-private) - allows app to create the playlist for the logged in user.
-* playlist-modify-private - allows app to add tracks to playlist
+* [playlist-modify-private](https://developer.spotify.com/documentation/general/guides/scopes/#playlist-modify-private) - allows app to create a private playlist and to add tracks to private playlist.
-*
+* [playlist-modify-public](https://developer.spotify.com/documentation/general/guides/scopes/#playlist-modify-public) - allows app to create a pbulic playlist and to add tracks to public playlist.

 ## Built With